 Mass vaccination against coronavirus is underway in the UK, raising hopes British holidaymakers will be able to travel this year without the need for quarantine.
 In fact, the Cypriot government has already outlined plans to allow inoculated Brits and those who test negative for Covid into the country from May without restrictions.

 Turkey however has said it will welcome Brits without proof of vaccination this summer and is reviewing whether PCR tests will even be required.

 Additionally, the EU has announced plans to introduce a Digital Green Certificate, which will not require a person to be vaccinated.
 To use this system, you either need to be vaccinated, show you’ve tested negative, or show you’ve previously recovered from Covid-19 to freely travel throughout the EU.
 However, it is not clear whether this will be available to third country nationals outside the EU – such as Brits.

-But before that can happen, several questions about the vaccine rollout need to be answered.
-Once more is known about the effect of vaccines on transmission and their efficacy against new variants, the government says it can look to introduce a system to allow those who have been vaccinated to travel more freely internationally.
+There are still several questions about the vaccine rollout that need to be answered though.
+Once more is known about the effect of vaccines on transmission and their efficacy against new variants, the UK government says it can look to introduce a system to allow those who have been vaccinated to travel more freely internationally.